openstate/stembureaus/README.md

 To access the CLI of the app run `sudo docker exec -it stm_app_1 bash` and run `flask`, `flask ckan` and `flask mysql` to see the available commands.
 Here are some CLI commands:

 - `flask mysql add-admin-user <email>` add a new admin user with the specified email
-- `flask ckan add-new-datastore <ID_of_resource>` add a new datastore in a CKAN resource; this needs to be run once after you've created a new CKAN resource, see the 'Create new CKAN datasets and resources for new elections' section below
+- `flask ckan add-new-datastore <ID_of_resource>` add a new datastore in a CKAN resource; this needs to be run once after you've created a new CKAN resource, see [Create new CKAN datasets and resources for new elections](#create-new-ckan-datasets-and-resources-for-new-elections)
 - `flask mysql add-gemeenten-verkiezingen-users` add all gemeenten, verkiezingen and users specified in 'app/data/gemeenten.json' to the MySQL database and send new users an invitation email

 ## Create new CKAN datasets and resources for new elections